Sea kayak

-A sea kayak or touring kayak is a kayak developed for the sport of paddling on open waters of lakes, bays, and the ocean.
+A sea kayak or touring kayak is a kayak used for the sport of paddling on open waters of lakes, bays, and oceans.
 Sea kayaks are seaworthy small boats with a covered deck and the ability to incorporate a spray deck.
-They trade off the manoeuvrability of whitewater kayaks for higher cruising speed, cargo capacity, ease of straight-line paddling, and comfort for long journeys.
+They trade off the manoeuvrability of whitewater kayaks for higher cruising speed, cargo capacity, ease of straight-line paddling (tracking), and comfort for long journeys.